BenFuchs/DND_app/Readme.md

 - [V] Registeration and Log in
 - [V] Creating a new sheet/Checking how many sheets exist per logged user/Deleting sheets
 - [V] Race selection
-- [ ] Appending appropriate traits per selected race to the sheet
+- [ ] Appending appropriate traits per selected race to the sheet (frontend view left)
-- [ ] Class selection
+- [V] Class selection
 - [ ] Appending appropriate traits and requirements per selected class to the sheet
-- [ ] Stat setting and saving
+- [V] Stat setting and saving

 ## Installation